caseprince/rhino-python-scripts/README.md

 ### Parametric lampshades for 3D Printing in [RhinoScript](https://developer.rhino3d.com/api/rhinoscript/).

-This could probably have been done [grasshopper](https://www.grasshopper3d.com/), but Python seems easier.
+These could also have been done with 🦗 [grasshopper](https://www.grasshopper3d.com/), but Python is easier for me. 🐍

 ## Examples